fizaf39837/Hospital-Management-System/README.md

 ## License

-This project is intended for educational purposes.
+This project is intended for educational purpose